fithisux/mynotes-on-bitsized-neo4j/README.md

 ```
 with the defaults neo4j/neo4j credentials.
 Now you can setup a pasword that will be used by your jupyter lab notebook.

-The code has been tested with Pyton 3.10.0 and covers up to and including lesson 13 about centrality.
+The code has been tested with Python 3.10.0 and covers up to and including lesson 13 about centrality.
 A __requirements.txt__ is included.

 >> It is advised to create a virtualenv through
 >```